Skin sensory receptors: How context affects touch response

 Study 2 included 220 people with fibromyalgia.
 Unlike the Study 1, participants were asked to assess themselves four times a day for 21 days via an automated system that called their cell phone.
 They responded to the recorded questions by using their phone keypad.
 Basically, they were asked to assess their social experiences each day and the pain’s impact on their social enjoyment and relationships.

-“As expected, across different chronic pain groups, when participants reported a level of pain expectancy higher than their usual level, they were more likely to experience greater pain intensity the next day, controlling for the effect of today’s pain intensity,” Mun et al. wrote.
+“As expected, across different chronic pain groups, when participants reported a level of pain expectancy higher than their usual level, they were more likely to experience greater pain intensity the next day, controlling for the effect of today’s pain intensity,” the researchers wrote.
 “In Study 2, we found that increases in afternoon pain-related activity interference and positive affect were associated with higher evening pain expectancy.
 Pain expectancy, in turn, was related to impairments in the next afternoon’s social enjoyment as mediated by higher pain intensity experienced the next morning.”

 They suggested that such expectations can lead to higher pain sensitivity in the central nervous system as well as stimulating cognitive and affective regions in the brain that increase anxiety.